roched1atwit/EKGViewer/README.md

 See also the list of [contributors](https://github.com/wintleh/EKGViewer/contributors) who participated in this project.

 ---
-Created for Web Development (COMP-4650) at Wentworth Institue of Technology - Summer 2020
+Created for Web Development (COMP-4650) at Wentworth Institute of Technology - Summer 2020